software-mansion-labs/EIP712-cairo-article/article.md

 ```
 ## Recreating and hashing the message
 ### Constants
-Instead of calculating the structure hash every time, we can precalculate it and store it as a constant to save us some difficult operations.
+Instead of calculating the structure hash every time, we can precalculate it and store it as a constant to save us some computationally expensive operations.
 Additionally, Ethereum uses a pre-chosen prefix, which is explained in the [documentation](https://eips.ethereum.org/EIPS/eip-712)

 ```cairo
 const PREFIX = 0x1901;